ssbc/ssb-network-identity-spec/README.md

 If the `type` is `network-identity/add/existing`, then the data part of the `network-identity` field should correspond to the data part of the feed.
 The linked feed should exist inside the meta feed tree.
+Otherwise the identity is a new key generated specifically for network connections.

 Example content part of a message: